Cannonball Read 18

 CBR14 Participant

 G'day, I'm an Australian Cannonballer!
-I'm a horror/thriller junkie embarking on my fourth Half-Cannonball.
+I'm a horror/thriller junkie embarking on my eighth Half-Cannonball.
 I'm a bit shy at commenting, but I absolutely love writing and reading reviews.
+(Learn more about this Cannonballer: Caesar’s Wife's Quick Questions interview.)

 Caesar's Wife's Reviews: